education.vic.gov.au

 Policy

-This policy sets out how schools access Student Support Services and how this service works as part of the department’s multi-disciplinary Area team supporting schools and students.
+This policy sets out how schools access Student Support Services and how this service works as part of the department’s Health, Wellbeing and Inclusion Workforces to support schools and students to achieve their learning and wellbeing goals.

 Summary